 Historically, the Schr\"odinger equation was discovered through analogies with the HJ formulation of classical mechanics \cite{Schrodinger1926}.
 Despite this close conceptual link, the precise structural route by which a classical HJ ensemble reorganizes into a linear wave equation has remained implicit.
 The present construction makes this connection explicit within a single, self-consistent framework.

-\emph{Relation to the quantum potential.} The functional form of the correction term $Q[R]$ coincides with the quantum potential originally appearing in the hydrodynamic reformulation of quantum mechanics by Madelung \cite{Madelung1927}, and later identified and interpreted as a distinct dynamical potential by Bohm \cite{Bohm1952}.
-In the present framework, however, $Q[R]$ does not arise from rewriting the Schr\"odinger equation; instead, it emerges simultaneously with the Schr\"odinger-type equation as a direct consequence of the unique linear complex embedding of the classical HJ ensemble.
+\emph{Relation to the quantum potential.} The functional form of the correction term \(Q[R]\) coincides with the quantum potential originally appearing in the hydrodynamic reformulation of quantum mechanics by Madelung \cite{Madelung1927}, and later identified and interpreted as a distinct dynamical potential by Bohm \cite{Bohm1952}.
+In the present framework, however, \(Q[R]\) is not introduced by starting from the Schr\"odinger equation and rewriting it in polar form.
+Rather, it appears together with the Schr\"odinger-type equation itself as a direct consequence of the unique admissible linear complex embedding of the classical HJ ensemble.